Æthelred the Unready: Death of King Edward the Martyr

 Edward was killed on his arrival to visit Ælfthryth and Æthelred at Corfe in Dorset on 18 March 978.
 The monastic hagiographer Byrhtferth gives an account of Edward's death in his Life of St Oswald, written around 1000.
 He wrote that Edward came "seeking the consolations of brotherly love", and was murdered on his arrival by Æthelred's thegns.
 Edward's thegns took his body to the house of a churl, and the next day he was buried.
 A year later, Ealdorman Ælfhere came with a great train and had Edward's body exhumed and taken away for honourable burial.
-ASC D, which dates to the second half of the eleventh century or the early twelfth, states that Edward was initially buried at Wareham and translated in the following year by Ælfhere to Shaftesbury.
+Manuscript D of the Anglo-Saxon Chronicle (ASC D), (Note: The Anglo-Saxon Chronicle, often abbreviated as the Chronicle or ASC, is a term used by modern scholars to describe a set of annals which are the most important source for Anglo-Saxon history.
+The lost original compilation, known as the 'common stock', was written in the late ninth century, probably at the court of Alfred the Great.
+This has been added to in the various later recensions, known as ASC A to ASC F. These are usually presented as detached reporting, but reflect their authors' locations, political views and interests.) which dates to the second half of the eleventh century or the early twelfth, states that Edward was initially buried at Wareham and translated in the following year by Ælfhere to Shaftesbury.

-Ælfthryth is blamed for Edward's death by post-Conquest chroniclers and some modern historians, but other historians are sceptical.
+Post-Conquest chroniclers and some modern historians blame Ælfthryth for Edward's death, but other historians are sceptical.
 No one was punished for the murder, and no perpetrator is named in pre-Conquest sources.
 Roach comments that contemporaries seem to have been as uncertain as modern historians who was responsible.
-Some historians think that Edward was killed by Æthelred's partisans in the hope of personal advantage, but Ann Williams suggests in her biography of Æthelred that Edward's death may have been the accidental result of an affray between the violent and unstable young king and one or more of the noblemen attendant on Æthelred.
+Some historians think that Æthelred's partisans killed Edward in the hope of personal advantage, but Ann Williams suggests in her biography of Æthelred that Edward's death may have been the accidental result of an affray between the violent and unstable young king and one or more of the noblemen attendant on Æthelred.